 What Led to the Replication Crisis in Psychology?

 Some scientists have warned for years that certain ways of collecting, analyzing, and reporting data, often referred to as questionable research practices, make it more likely that results will appear to be statistically meaningful even though they are not.
 Flawed study designs and a “publication bias” that favors confirmatory results are other longtime sources of concern.

 A series of replication projects in the mid-2010s amplified these worries.
 In one major project, fewer than half of the studies that replicators tried to recreate yielded similar results, suggesting that at least some of the original findings were false positives.

-A variety of findings have come into question following replication attempts, including well-known ones suggesting that specific types of cognitive priming, physical poses, and other simple interventions could affect behavior in surprising or beneficial ways.
+A variety of findings have come into question following replication attempts, including well-known ones suggesting that certain types of priming, physical poses, and other simple interventions could affect behavior in surprising or beneficial ways.
 It is important to note that psychology is not alone, however: Other fields, such as cancer research and economics, have faced similar questions about methodological rigor.

 The growing awareness of how research practices can lead to false positives has coincided with extreme instances of willful misrepresentation and falsification—resulting, in some cases, in the removal or resignation of prominent scientists.

 The field of psychology began to reckon with reproducibility around 2010 when a particularly dubious paper claimed to provide evidence of “precognition,” or the ability to perceive events in the future.
 Scientists increasingly began to discuss methodological concerns and to repeat experiments to corroborate published studies.
 The failure to consistently replicate those findings propelled the movement forward.

 What research practices have led to unreliable results?